maopl/TransOpt/docs/source/features.rst

 Features
 ========

-Furthermore, TransOpt offers a variety of different features which cover various aspects of transfer optimization.
+Furthermore, TransOPT offers a variety of different features which cover various aspects of transfer optimization.
 These features include:

 .. admonition:: Composite Algorithm Design
    :class: important